aspnetboilerplate/aspnetboilerplate/doc/WebSite/Introduction.md

 -   [**Unit Of Work**](/Pages/Documents/Unit-Of-Work): In ABP, each application service method is assumed to be a unit of work by default.
-    It automatically creates a connection and begins a transaction at the beggining of the method.
+    It automatically creates a connection and begins a transaction at the beginning of the method.
 If the method successfully completes without an exception, then the transaction is committed and the connection is disposed.
 Even if this method uses different repositories or methods, all of them will be atomic (transactional).
-All changes on entities are automatically saved when a transaction is commited.
+All changes on entities are automatically saved when a transaction is committed.
     We don't even need to call the \_repository.Update(task) method as shown above.
 -   [**Exception Handling**](/Pages/Documents/Handling-Exceptions): We